memery1446/DexAggregator/README.md

 4. USAGE
 5. OPTIONAL DEPLOYMENTS

-By this point cloners are up and running.
-Next sections offer more in-depth info about URDEX.
+(After steps 1-5 the APP will be cloned, renamed, and ready for use and development.)

 6. OPTIONAL FRONTEND COMPONENTS
 7. URDEX ARCHITECTURE AT A GLANCE
 8. CONTRACTS
 9. FEATURES
 10. RUNNING TESTS
-11. TESTING DESCRIPTION
+11. TESTING STRUCTURE AND DESCRIPTION
 12. CONTRACT INTERACTION
 13. CONTRIBUTE TO URDEX
 14. LICENSE INFO